February 26, 2021

-Handling the PCI compliance process on your own requires a large investment of time, money and infrastructure changes.
-Companies can spend months analyzing their data processing and storage procedures, searching for weak points, updating infrastructure, training employees and possibly getting an independent audit.
+Handling the PCI compliance process on your own requires a large investment of time, money, and infrastructure changes.
+You can spend months analyzing your data processing and storage procedures, searching for weak points, updating infrastructure, training employees, and possibly getting an independent audit.
 In addition, you will have to account for any changes you make to these procedures as you make changes to your products, as well as any changes the PCI SSC make to their rules.

 While the PCI SSC offers extensive documentation and resources on their website, even the most prepared company will likely need several months to complete all of this compliance work.
-While this work is necessary to safeguard the company and its customers, any delay in their product development or go-to-market strategy can represent a major risk.
+While this work is necessary to safeguard your company and customers, any delay in your product development or go-to-market strategy can represent a major risk.
 This has led many companies to seek out third-party assistance to accelerate PCI Compliance.

 How to get started